Sanket681g/covid19-data-analysis/README.md

 Task2: Importing COVID19 dataset: import COVID19 dataset and prepare it for the analysis by dropping columns and aggregrating rows.

-Task3: Finding a good Measure: Decide on andd calculate a good measure for our analysis.
+Task3: Finding a good Measure: Decide on add calculate a good measure for our analysis.

 Task4: Importing world happiness report dataset: import world happiness report dataset ,dropping useless columns and Merge it with COVID19 dataset to find correlations among our
         data.